 Two centuries ago, our very first products included woollen ‘scouring’ blankets made using the fleece of local sheep, sold to our local hospital in Elgin.
 Today, the fibres we use are among the world's finest, sourced from Australia, Afghanistan, China, Mongolia and Peru.
-Most of our products are made from fibre we have bought ourselves, and we are working to move all our fibre purchases to animal welfare certified sources.
-We also buy yarn from other specialist yarn suppliers in Europe.
-Where this is the case, we will be encouraging those suppliers to adopt the same or equivalent standards.

 In Mongolia, the traditional nomadic herding techniques associated with Cashmere goats centre on genuine love and respect for the animals.
 Free-roaming animals enjoy vast expanses of land and rolling plateaus, and dedicated herders strategically move their animals, homes and families, season after season.